-Now based in the Philippines, over the last two years, I have reported extensively across South East Asia; documenting the human impact of the Marawi siege, and exploring tribal life in rural communities, beyond the reach of phone signal, internet or electricity.
-I’ve also focused my lens on the intersection between teenage pregnancy, child marriage and malnutrition in Cambodia, Laos and the Philippines – collaborating closely with the award-winning journalist Corinne Redfern, in an investigation funded by the European Journalism Centre.
-Our project, Crying Hunger, was subsequently been featured in newspapers and magazines all over the world.
+Currently based in Milano, over the last two years, I have reported extensively across South East Asia; documenting the human impact of the Marawi siege.
+I’ve also focused my lens on the intersection between teenage pregnancy and malnutrition in Cambodia, Laos, and the Philippines in an investigation funded by the European Journalism Centre.

-In last five months, I’ve been largely working in Nepal, working primarily to depict maternal health struggles in the Himalayas, while developing a personal project that follows one transgender woman and the complexities of self expression within conservative Kathmandu.
+I’ve been largely working in Nepal, working primarily to depict maternal health struggles in the Himalayas, while developing a personal project that follows one transgender woman and the complexities of self-expression within conservative Kathmandu.

-I’ve been published in national and international magazines and newspaper likes the Washington Post the Daily Telegraph, The Guardian, Tatler Philippines, Sunday Times Shouth Africa, Vice Uk, Vice Italy, News Deeply, Esquire Uk, Marie Claire Uk, Marie Claire Australia, Vanity Fair, Fabulous, Grazia Uk, Stylist, Il Corriere della sera, il Giornale, Repubblica.
+I’ve been published in national and international magazines and newspapers like the New York Times, the Washington Post, the Daily Telegraph, The Guardian, Tatler Philippines, Sunday Times, Vice, News Deeply, Esquire, Marie Claire, Vanity Fair, Il Corriere Della sera, Repubblica.